 Where there are hills and mountains you will usually find plenty of streams.
 The flowing water is inviting to watch and brings a sense of peace.
 As you make your way through this national park, be sure to watch for pull-offs that signify good viewing spots.
 If you visit during drier times, you may wish to hike to one or more of the many waterfalls that dot the region.
 For us, we had to be satisfied with the small rapids that are found in the streams that hug the road along the way through the park.

 There is something magical about spotting some of the wildlife that calls Cades Cove home.
-As we passed along the road, it was imperative that we kept a keen eye peeled for the critters that reside in the park.
+As we passed along the road, we needed to keep a keen eye peeled for the critters that reside in the park.
 During our visit, we saw a black bear scurry across the road on its way to a new spot to forage.
 Wild turkeys were prominent fixtures that seemed to enjoy hanging out along the side of the road.
 Once we passed into the broad valley, it was our turn to watch the elk grazing in an open field.
 We joined the long line of cars that had pulled off to the shoulder to witness these graceful creatures in action.
 Before long, a bull elk appeared from the trees to keep an eye on the does.

 After our ride, we started our slow drive around the Cades Cove Loop.
 This 11-mile journey offers lots of beautiful sights, as well as some of the original structures from days long ago.
 One of the areas that can be explored is Cable Mills.
-With buildings dating back to the mid-1800’s, this is an added bonus at America’s best free attraction.
+With buildings dating back to the mid-1800s, this is a bonus at America’s best free attraction.
 After parking our car, we walked through the area investigating and exploring each of the buildings.
-The old farmstead includes the house, sheds, a smokehouse, corn crib, and working grist mill.
-Inside the mill we watched a volunteer preparing to grind a batch of meal, much like it has been done for over a century.
+The old farmstead includes a house, sheds, a smokehouse, a corn crib, and a working grist mill.
+Inside the mill, we watched a volunteer preparing to grind a batch of meal, much like it has been done for over a century.